Catch and Release

-It’s always hard to imagine when you’re staring down between your skis on a lift that grass and little thorny bushes will replace all that champagne powder.
-And when summer arrives with its flip-flops and tank tops, it erases the memory of those freezing winter mornings that reach negative temperatures.
+It’s always hard to imagine when you’re staring down between your skis on a lift, that grass and little thorny bushes will replace all that champagne powder.
+And once summer arrives with its flip-flops and tank tops, it erases the memory of those freezing winter mornings that reach negative temperatures.

-Steamboat has a way of making you forget about the outside world and go with the flow of your busy social life and exhausting outdoor activities.
-You may be traveling a lot during the seasons in between, but you still can lack direction.
+Steamboat has a way if making you forget about the outside world and go with the flow of your busy social life and exhausting outdoor activities.
+You may be traveling a lot during the seasons in between, but you can still lack direction.

 My friend who’s leaving this time is going back to school.
-He has reached his mid-30s life crisis, and no ski run or mountain biking trail can point him in the direction of yet another degree.
+He has reached his mid-thirty life crisis and no ski run or mountain biking trail can point him in the direction of yet another degree.

-In our little fish bowl of Steamboat, at least we know there always will be enough bait to bring our friends back to visit.
-If rainbow trout (who are native to the Yampa River) can migrate more than 1,000 miles to spawn, then high gas prices aren’t stopping anyone from reuniting.
+In our own little fish bowl of Steamboat Springs, at least we know there will always be enough bait to bring our friends back to visit.
+If rainbow trout (who are native to the Yampa River) can migrate over 1,000 miles to spawn, then high gas prices aren’t stopping anyone from reuniting.

 My last good friend who moved away returned last weekend to identify the “catch and release” theme in my life.
 And I caught time with him before he returned to the big city to finance his new big mortgage on his little plastic castle.

-I always will remember the one time I went deep-sea fishing.
+I will always remember the one time I went deep-sea fishing.
 The victory of catching that huge ocean tally did not outweigh the guilt of eating him.
-Although I am no longer a vegetarian, the cause-and-effect consequence it had on me resonates as a recurring theme.
-If I knew I could have released him, maybe I would have become better at letting go of some the things I am hooked on in Steamboat, such as my good friends.
+Although I am no longer a vegetarian, the cause and effect consequence it had on me resonates as a recurring theme.
+If I knew that I could have released him, maybe I would have become more versed in letting go of some the things that I am hooked on in Steamboat, like my good friends.